Monte Carlo methods on compact complex manifolds using Bergman kernels: Bergman ensembles

-In the sequel, we will consider vector bundles of rank $1$, also called \emph{line bundles}.
-We shall usually denote $L$ such a line bundle, rather than $E$.

-\begin{definition} Let $L$ be a holomorphic line bundle over $\M$, endowed with an Hermitian metric $h$.
+Let $L$ be a holomorphic line bundle over a compact complex manifold $\M$, endowed with an Hermitian metric $h$.
 Let $\mu$ be a continuous volume form on $\M$ and $\phi$ be the local weight corresponding to $h$.
-The \emph{Bergman kernel} $B_{(\phi,\mu)}$ of $L$ with respect to the weighted measure $(\phi,\mu)$ is the Schwartz kernel (cf. \citep[Chapter 6]{LeF} for a detailed introduction of such kernels) of the orthogonal projection
+The \emph{Bergman kernel} $B_{(\phi,\mu)}$ of $L$ with respect to the weighted measure $(\phi,\mu)$ is the Schwartz kernel (cf. \citealp[Chapter 6]{LeF} for a detailed introduction of such kernels) of the orthogonal projection $L^2(\M,L) \longrightarrow H^0(\M,L)$.
+Namely, it is a section of $L\boxtimes\overline{L}\rightarrow \M\times \M$, and it can be written as